 With apologies to Chuck Berry Many years ago, I asked a regular prominent member of the Welsh sheepdog trials team for advice on what to do with a dog that sticks on its outrun.
 “Sell it,” came the blunt reply.
 I was shocked at the time.
 I hadn’t realised how difficult it is to train… Continue reading Long distance motivation – give me ten points ‘stead of three!

 And it wasn’t just the Red Arrows that were jet propelled – WAS IT, KAY?
 I’d heard about the challenges of Ivy House Sheepdog Trial, and was (cautiously) looking forward to it as I drove to Shropshire on Sunday morning.
-At Ivy House, the letting out pen is two fields away from the post.
-If… Continue reading A sweet and sour performance from Carew at Ivy House SDT
+Sheepdog terminology – explanations of the terms and language used in this article At Ivy… Continue reading A sweet and sour performance from Carew at Ivy House SDT